apache/hawq-docs/admin/RecommendedMonitoringTasks.md

   <ol>
     <li>Verify that the hosts with down segments are responsive.</li>
     <li>If hosts are OK, check the pg_log files for the down segments to discover the root cause of the segments going down.</li>
-    <li>If no unexpected errors are found, run the `gprecoverseg` utility to bring the segments back online.</li>
     </ol>
     </td>
     </tr>